How to get a free credit score check online (3 different ways)

 Did you know there are places online where you can get a free credit score check in minutes?
 We've got everything you need to know about accessing yours.

-Whether you’re taking out a loan, applying for a credit card or buying (or even renting) a property, any lender will check your credit history before agreeing to lend you money.
+Whether you’re taking out a loan, applying for a credit card, making a mortgage application, or even renting a property, any lender will check your credit history before agreeing to lend you money.

 With this in mind, it’s vital you have a clear idea of how your own credit health is looking.
 Luckily, you can check your credit score without spending a penny and without it affecting your score itself either.